 - Vaults are intended to be rather static and should be locked and unlocked judiciously.
 Excessive event notifications to suppliers can be annoying and deteriorate the confidence a supplier has in the expected static nature of the vault.

 - Since vault event notifications are transmitted via email, it’s a good idea to confirm email delivery with suppliers.
 Especially in the early stages of a supplier’s interaction with Aligni, it is important to talk with your supplier to make sure that Aligni event notifications are getting through.
 Aggressive anti-spam policies can be retrained through diligence.
 Ask your suppliers to check their SPAM / junk folders and re-categorize Aligni emails if they are mistakenly flagged.
+For more information about email use with Aligni, please visit our Email Fundamentals page.

 - Try to arrange vaults to contain logical collections of files associated with a part and reduce redundancy between separate vaults.
 Adding the same files to multiple vaults means more vaults that need to be unlocked / locked if things change.